UIS

 5. External Relations shall examine each case and respond to the request in writing.

-In addition to those contemplated in the Student Academic Regulations of the UIS, the following are the rights of the student in mobility:
+In addition to those contemplated in the Student Academic Regulations of the UIS, the following are the rights of the students in mobility:

 a.
 Request and receive timely and complete information about the mobility program you are carrying out and about the relevant rules.